-In the web of the narrow pedestrian streets, her guided visit is punctuated with charming stories, recounting the history of the port town which has looked out to the world for centuries.
+Every Tuesday, the Tourist Office offers a guided tour to discover the maritime history of Paimpol, the City of Icelanders.
+In the web of the narrow pedestrian streets, the guided visit is punctuated with charming stories, recounting the history of the port town which has looked out to the world for centuries.

 Paimpol, on market day